Ringøy

-Ringøy is a small village in the municipality of Ullensvang in Hordaland county, Norway.
+Ringøy is a small village in Ullensvang Municipality in Vestland county, Norway.
 The settlement lies on the south side of the Eid Fjord, an inner branch of the Hardanger Fjord.
-The ferry quay at Ringøy served the ferry connection to Ulvik until 1938, when the quay on the south side of the fjord was relocated to Brimnes.
-Ringøy lies about 10 km north of the village of Kinsarvik, the municipal seat, and about 20 km east of Eidfjord in the municipality of Eidfjord.
+The village is located about 10 km north of the village of Kinsarvik and about 20 km east of the village of Eidfjord in the neighboring Eidfjord Municipality.

-Norwegian National Road 13 passes through Ringøy.
 There is a campsite next to the fjord in the village.

+Transportation

+The ferry quay at Ringøy served the ferry connection to the village of Ulvik until 1938, when the quay on the south side of the fjord was relocated to Brimnes.
+The Hardanger Bridge crosses the fjord, just north of Ringøy.
+The bridge was built in 2013.
+The Norwegian National Road 13 passes through Ringøy on its way to the brige.